Chatham University and Parkhurst Dining

 - Foods prepared from scratch using real ingredients

 Our FarmSource program is an initiative to find and partner with some of the finest local growers and producers.
-With assistance from organizations like Pennsylvania Association for Sustainable Agriculture, we are able to enhance the freshness and quality of our product offerings with our compromising our commitment to food safety…while supporting and strengthening the local agricultural community.
+With assistance from organizations like Pennsylvania Association for Sustainable Agriculture, we are able to enhance the freshness and quality of our product offerings with our compromising our commitment to food safety while supporting and strengthening the local agricultural community.
 Check out our new chalkboard in Anderson to highlight local items daily!

 Sustainability & Dining Services